badgirlbongi/bongihub/workflow.md

 19/02/2024
 + testing password validation(screenshots attached)
 + changed that if the password is not valid to redirect to the sign-up page
++ all the validations work properly
++ research on how to create a custom domain to host the system online